* Former professor of Social and Political Thought at York University in Toronto, Canada

 Noble next taught at Drexel University in Philadelphia, which granted him tenure.
 His subsequent effort to secure an appointment as a humanities professor at Vancouver’s Simon Fraser University was blocked by administrators because he had criticized “online education and the corporatization of academia.”

-At York University, Noble has been characterized as “anti-science” and “anti-intellectual” by the university president himself.
+At York University, Noble was characterized as “anti-science” and “anti-intellectual” by the university president himself.
 In part, this stemmed from the fact that Noble opposed York’s establishment (on its campus) of the International Space University, which he called “a finishing school for space cadets.”

-Though he was born Jewish, Noble, who is tied to local pro-Palestinian groups in the Toronto area, detests Jews and Judaism.
-With a long history of excoriating Israel and Zionism, he has alleged that the board of the York University Foundation, his school’s fundraising arm, is biased by “the presence and influence of staunch pro-Israel lobbyists, activists and fundraising agencies” that allegedly “silenc[e] … pro-Palestinian voices” on York’s campus.
+Though he was born Jewish, Noble, who was tied to local pro-Palestinian groups in the Toronto area, detested Jews and Judaism.
+With a long history of excoriating Israel and Zionism, he alleged that the board of the York University Foundation, his school’s fundraising arm, was biased by “the presence and influence of staunch pro-Israel lobbyists, activists and fundraising agencies” that allegedly “silenc[e] … pro-Palestinian voices” on York’s campus.

 At a York campus event in late November 2004, Noble distributed flyers alleging that pro-Israel, pro-Zionist lobbyists and activists wielded so much influence over the York University Foundation, that they were collectively akin to a “tail” with the capacity to “wag the dog.”
 When the university subsequently issued a press release charging that Noble’s flyers had “target[ed] Jewish members of the York community,” Noble filed a $10 million libel suit against York.
 Specifically, he claimed that the university had damaged his reputation, discriminated against him, and violated his academic freedom.